Holly-Horwood/holiday_helper/README.md

 ---

 ## **Disclaimer:**
 This website was designed for educational purposes only for the Code Institute.
-All best endeavours have been made to ensure all content has been obtained legally and all good practice guide lines for web development have been followed.
+All best endeavours have been made to ensure all content has been obtained legally and all good practice guidelines for web development have been followed.

 ---